jeffskinnerbox/Windows-10-Vagrant-Box/README.md

 ## Step 1: Create Your Windows 10 VM Vagrantfile - DONE
-Using the Vagrant base box we just create, create n VM instance for your working version of MS Windows 10.
+Using the Vagrant base box we just create, create a VM instance for your working version of MS Windows 10.

 ```bash
 # make diretory where your ms window 10 will reside